bilgino/angularforddd/README.md

 Considering multilayered architectures, the question arises of how to organize layers in SPA applications?
 This question refers to code splitting, communication across layers and demanding business logic through services.

+## Object-Oriented Design

+Although functional programming has gained a strong foothold in frontend development in recent years, a consistent object-oriented approach is better suited for Angular projects.
+Object-oriented design allows us to approach a more human-readable code base, where the UL
+(Ubiquitous language) can help to design a better taxonomy and complex data types.
+It's important to note, Angular embraces both programming paradigms (FP & OOP).

+**» Applying SOLID principles**<br/>

+In object orientation the SOLID principles can help to make better design decisions (high cohesion and low coupling).
+Applying the Dependency
+Inversion Principle, we ensure that layers depend on abstraction as opposed to depending on concretion. => Programming to an Interface!

+For example, we provide the domain layer as an abstraction by using interfaces / type aliases.

+**» Applying cross-cutting concerns**<br/>

+The infrastructure layer includes cross-cutting concerns such as logging, caching or security.
+A naive approach to implement cross-cutting functionality usually leads to duplicated or coupled code, which violates Don't Repeat Yourself and Single Responsibility Principle.
+The Aspect Oriented Programming promotes an abstraction and encapsulation of cross-cutting concerns by interlacing additional code, resulting in loose coupling between the actual logic and the infrastructure logic.
+For more information about AOP in TypeScript please visit the following website: https://jaxenter.com/cross-cutting-concerns-angular-2-typescript-128925.html

 ## Layered architecture